-- Take pictures of any damages to all vehicles involved.
-These photographs may come in handy when making a claim with your insurance company, or when filing a report with the police.
+- Document the scene.
+Take pictures of the accident scene that includes damage to all vehicles involved.
+These photographs may come in handy when making an insurance claim with your insurance provider or when filing a police report.

 How can I avoid a parking lot accident?

 Driving in parking lots can be stressful.
 They may be busy, full of pedestrians and hard to manoeuvre in.
 Practicing cautious and careful driving is the best way to avoid an accident, but here are some additional preventative measures you can take.

 - Instead of driving around the parking lot to find a space close to the entrance, opt for a spot in a less busy and congested area.
 Driving in circles, especially in areas where traffic is heavy, increases your chances of getting into a collision.

 - Park fully within your parking space; try your best to not hug either line.
 If you give your neighbour adequate room, they will be less likely to hit your car accidentally.

 - Don’t just rely on your backup camera.
 Use it as an additional aid, not as your main viewpoint when reversing.

 - Check your blind spots often, especially when reversing or turning.
 Be wary of parking near large trucks.
 They can often create additional blind spots, so be extra careful if parked beside them.

 - Always stay in your lane when driving, just as you would on a regular road.
 Many drivers tend to cut across parking lots diagonally or cut corners, but doing this increases your chances of getting into a collision.

 Need car insurance?
 You’ve come to the right place!